webdevops/vagrant-docker-vm/README.md

 Type                  | Minimum                 | Recommendation
 --------------------- | ----------------------- | --------------------
-CPU                   | 2                       | 4 physical Cores (or more)
+CPU                   | 2 (eg. Intel Core i5)   | 4 physical Cores (or more, eg. Intel Core i7)
 RAM                   | 8 GB                    | 16 GB (or more)
 Disk                  | 60 GB free              | 80 GB free
 <br>                  |                         |
 RAM of VM             | 1.5 GB                  | 2 GB or more

-If you want to develop in a fast way make sure to get the recommended values.
+If you want to develop in a fast way make sure to get at least the recommended values.

-This VM doesn't need 16 GB RAM, but you still need your browser, IDE, mail client and other tools..
+This VM doesn't need 16 GB RAM, but you still need your browser, IDE, mail client and other tools.

 ## Installation